-- 5. The approved use of the premises is for Home Based Business (Beauty Salon) limited by the conditions of this development permit and must not be used for another type of Home Based Business, unless approved by Council.
-The scale of the approved use is to be consistent with the approved plans and any change requires further approval from Council. - 6.
-A total of one advertising device, having a maximum sign face area of 0.6m^2 and not involving illumination or motion or flashing lights may be installed at the premises to advertise the approved Home Based Business. - 7.
-The approved use must not operate outside the hours of 9.30am to 3pm, Monday to Friday, with the exception of Thursday when operations can continue from 9.30am to 6pm. - 8.
-The Home Based Business must only be conducted by a maximum of 1 employee in addition to the resident/s of the house on the land.
+- The approved use of the premises is for Home Based Business (Dog washing and grooming) limited by the conditions of this development permit and must not be used for another type of Home Based Business, unless approved by Council.
+The scale of the approved use is to be consistent with the approved plans and any change requires further approval from Council. - A total of one advertising device, having a maximum sign face area of 0.6m2 and not involving illumination or motion or flashing lights may be installed at the premises to advertise the approved Home Based Business. - 7 The approved use must not operate outside the hours of 8am to 6pm, Monday to Friday and 8am to 5pm Saturday. - 8 The Home Based Business must only be conducted by a maximum of 1

-- 9. The display and storage of goods and materials associated with the Home Based Business must not be visible at any property boundary. - 10.
-The total number of visitors/customers associated with the Home Based Business must not exceed 8 persons per day in an average week. - 11.
-Traffic movements generated by customers associated with the Home Based Business are limited to a total of 12 vehicle trips per day (where arriving is one trip and departing is another). - 12.
-The operator of the Home Based Business is to ensure that customer appointments are scheduled at least 30 minutes apart and only one customer is scheduled to be at the premises at any one time to avoid customers waiting on the premises. - 13.
-Vehicle parking associated with the dwelling and Home Based Business must be contained onsite.
-The car park shown on the approved plans must be allocated for customer parking only during operating hours. - 14.
-The Home Based Business must not interfere with the amenity of the neighbourhood from the operation of machinery or electrical equipment, or from light, vibration, smell, fumes, smoke, vapour, dust, waste water, waste products, electrical interference or other forms of nuisance.
-Should Council receive a complaint about a nuisance/s associated with the Home Based Business, the use must cease until the source of the nuisance has been determined and addressed by the operator of the Home Based Business, to the satisfaction of Council. - 15.
-This approval does not permit higher risk personal appearance services as in accordance with MP 5.2 Qld Development Code.
+- employee in addition to the resident/s of the house on the land. - 9 The display and storage of goods and materials associated with the Home Based Business must not be visible at any property boundary. - The total number of visitors/customers associated with the Home Based Business must not exceed 6 persons per day in an average week. - 11 Traffic movements generated by customers associated with the Home Based Business are limited to a total of 12 vehicle trips per day (where arriving is one trip and departing is another). - The operator of the Home Based Business is to ensure that customer appointments are scheduled at least 30 minutes apart and only one customer is scheduled to be at the premises at any one time to avoid customers waiting on the premises. - 13 Vehicle parking associated with the dwelling and Home Based Business must be contained onsite. - The Home Bases Business must not interfere with the amenity of the neighbourhood from the operation of machinery or electrical equipment, or from light, vibration, smell, fumes, smoke, vapour, dust, waste water, waste products, electrical interference or other forms of nuisance.
+Should Council receive a complaint about a nuisance/s associated with the Home Based Business, the use must cease until the source of the nuisance has been determined and addressed by the operator of the Home Based Business, to the satisfaction of Council.